senadev42/atwitterscraper/Readme.md

 Note: Including the ```sslmode=require``` parameter is required if you're going to be using this with a managed database like neon.

-4. This project uses mailgun as an email provider.
+4. This project uses [mailgun](mailgun.com) as an email provider.
 You'll need to create a mailgun account and get an api key and a domain.

 ```
 MAILGUN_API_KEY = ""
 MAILGUN_DOMAIN = ""
-EMAIL_TARGET = ""
+EMAIL_TARGET = "" //must be in authorized recipients in your mailgun account for sandbox mode
 ```
-And without verification, you'll need to add the email account you're testing with into Authorized Recepients under Sending > Overview in Mailgun.
+And if using the sandbox domain (https://app.mailgun.com/mg/sending/domains) provided by mailgun, you will need to add the email account you're testing with into _Authorized Recepients_ and confirm it.